 As always, only two things are unavoidable in life: death and taxes.

 In Venice house numbers are never cancelled.
 If a door is bricked up, or reduced to a window, the house number remains.
 It is therefore not unusual to see a house number on a wall or on a window.

-The opposite problem of new doors being added leads to house numbers with letters added.
-This is not unusual, as many old palaces have been split into many apartments with separate stairways.
+The opposite problem of adding new doors leads to house numbers with letters appended.
+This is not unusual.
+Many old palaces are split into apartments with separate stairways.